Straddling two planets

 Part of the population (probably almost all of it) appears to still be on Planet Duality, while another part is on Planet Unity.
 Or more accurately, a certain portion of each one of us individually is on Duality, while another portion of each one of us is on Unity.
 For a rare group, a much higher percentage of the total self is on Unity.
 But for us to be able to interact with the larger collective, at least a small percentage of our self needs to also be on Duality.
 In the end, what we're aiming for (and what InnerSynastry strives for) is Planet Integrated.

-The percentages might change constantly depending on how much we are required to interact with the collective reality verses the personal one that we know is actually true.
+The percentages might change constantly depending on how much we are required to interact with the consensus reality verses the personal one that we know is actually true.
 While some people have such a strong core that they can stay in their personal reality no matter where they go, others feel a sense of discombobulation when they leave their bubble to interact with others in a strongly dualistic reality.

-Many of us are constantly moving back and forth between what we know to be true and what the collective society is doing, figuring out how close we can walk to one pole or the other, or better yet how we can blend them together.
+Many of us are constantly moving back and forth between what we know to be true and what the larger society is doing, figuring out how close we can walk to one pole or the other, or better yet how we can blend them together.
 As you continue to read InnerSynastry articles or experience balance like what is achieved in InnerSynastry sessions, you may get a better sense about which planet you live on.
 But some good questions to ask are:

 Are you motivated by fear, conditioning or time pressure (Duality)?